 On making the diagnosis of rheumatic fever by auscultation, Alvan Feinstein wrote in his book Clinical Judgment “The main problems of observer variability were neither in the eyes nor the ears of the observers.
 We all saw and heard essentially the same things, but each observer used different ingredients in his criteria for description and interpretation of the observations”[12].
 The same can be said about medical imaging in which interobserver variability remains a critical issue[13].

 Bedside cranial ultrasound is the neuroimaging standard of care for the detection of IVH[14].
-Cranial sonography is cost-effective, doesn't require sedation, and is portable, allowing for the evaluation of critical patients at the bedside.
+Cranial sonography is cost-effective, does not require sedation, and is portable, allowing for the evaluation of critical patients at the bedside.
 In a study by Maalouf et al[15], ultrasound has a predictive probability of 0.85 (0.76-0.94) for the presence of IVH on MRI.

 The interobserver agreement for findings on neonatal head ultrasound varies from poor to excellent among radiologists[16].
 Although there is a possibility of intra-observer agreement, this is quite low.
 While numerous studies have explored interobserver variability in neonatal cranial ultrasonography, ours is the first to study the differences in interpretation between senior residents and board-certified pediatric radiologists.